Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 # Chapter 1: New Subraces

-The following page is a republishing of the troll race from [Champions of Azeroth](https://drive.google.com/file/d/1iEgdrwyGwAA7b7TW353_CzjhoQP-gYAF/view), with permission from Silverblade.
-I did not write the content of this page.
+[Champions of Azeroth](https://drive.google.com/file/d/1iEgdrwyGwAA7b7TW353_CzjhoQP-gYAF/view) introduced the troll race and one subrace, the jungle trolls.
+In addition, [Champions of Northrend](https://drive.google.com/file/d/1ltdlu9oR0giZHfzMLUYWVfxq79tB7StI/view) introduced the generic *frostborn* subrace, that can be used for creating ice trolls.
+I have included all of the above in this module for easy access, with permission from Silverblade, in addition to adding three new subraces; the forest trolls, the sand trolls and the Zandalari.

 \columnbreak